OMerkel/Cala_Mondrago/README.md

   <tr><td>Light straight small square wins.</td></tr>
 </table>

-If edges of the winning square run in exact parallel towards the board edges the winning square is called a <em>straight Mondrago</em>.
+If edges of the winning square run exactly parallel towards the board edges the winning square is called a <em>straight Mondrago</em>.
 There are four different sizes of <em>straight Mondrago</em> winning squares.
 Here the light pawns form a winning three by three sized Mondrago.